 We’re halfway through National Ice Cream Month, and though I’ll be sad when it ends, I’m reminded that we can enjoy ice cream anytime we like.
 Don’t fret, fellow frozen treat lovers, because I have plenty more where all this came from—tried-and-true ice cream flavors as well as some new ones brewing in my culinary mind.

 But this one, Sweet Corn Ice Cream with Blueberry-Whiskey Ribbon, is in my bowl today.
 I’ve confessed already that I seldom make the same recipe twice, but this will be the third time in two years I’ve made this one, so it’s clearly won a special place in my life.
-It’s creamy and sweet, unmistakably “corn-y,” inspired by the pure sweetness of summer and ever-so-slightly boozy, thanks to the brilliant blueberry-infused batch bourbon whiskey produced by one of our local distilleries.
+It’s creamy and sweet, unmistakably “corn-y,” inspired by the pure sweetness of summer and ever-so-slightly boozy, thanks to the brilliant blueberry-infused small batch whiskey produced by one of our local distilleries.

 This recipe makes 1 1/2 quarts ice cream.
 There are two equally important components: the custard and the compote.
 The custard needs plenty of time to chill before freezing, so we’ll begin here.